p0nyo/tjc-whisper/README.md

 Created to help speed up the transcription process for tjc transcribers during the annual general meeting.

-Frontend gui created using the eel python library.
+Frontend gui created using the eel python library, html, css and javascript.

 Backend created using a few apis, notably:
   - faster-whisper, a reimplementation of openai's whisper model, used for the transcription of text